abenayed-XGL/IRIS/contact/index.md

 The Intelligent Radio and Integrated Systems (IRIS) Laboratory is currently recruiting motivated postgraduate students to join the group.

 - **Postgraduate Student (Digital Signal Processing):**
-  This position focuses on developing signal processing schemes and analytical models to counteract hardware limitations in high-frequency RF coomuncaiton systems.
+  This position focuses on developing signal processing schemes and analytical models to counteract hardware limitations in high-frequency RF comunication systems.
 Core research topics include array calibration, transmitter linearization, and advanced test and measurement techniques for next-generation terrestrial and non-terrestrial communication systems.
   *Preferred background:* signals and systems, communications, applied mathematics, or closely related fields.

 - **Postgraduate Student (Antenna Design and System Integration):**